Debt Management Plan (DMP) Guide 2026 - Complete UK Overview

 • Your debts are unmanageable even with reduced payments

-• You qualify for an IVA with significant debt write-off
+• You qualify for an IVA and can sustain the payments through to completion

 • Creditors are threatening legal action